sayakdattagupta/librexam/README.md

 A collection of tests can be hosted in a repo, and can be indexed, with the index link being shared - effectively allowing decentralised hosting of tests.

-Even though images for questions currently need to be hosted (using a service like ImgBB, for example), then linked separately - A feature where each test JSON is bundled into a zip together with its own assets folder might be implemented - thus making the entire thing decentralised, if need be.
+Even though images for questions currently need to be hosted (using a service like ImgBB, for example), then linked separately - A feature where each test JSON is bundled into a zip together with its own assets folder might be implemented - thus practically making the entire thing decentralised.

+### Why Vercel?
+To boost early-adoption of the software while minimizing investment of resources from my behalf.

 ## Features
 Test browsing (indexed repos),<br>